-Mel Sherratt is the international bestselling author of seventeen crime novels, and five novels under her pen name, Marcie Steele, selling over 1.7 million copies.
+Mel Sherratt is the bestselling author of eighteen crime novels, selling over 2 million copies.
 Shortlisted for the Crime Writers Association Dagger in the Library award, she has also been named as one of her home town’s top 100 influential people for the past four years.

 None of this would have been possible if she hadn’t finished that first novel.
 Even though she wrestles with self-doubt on a daily basis, her message is always about finishing what you start, and never giving up, no matter what.

 Mel lives in Stoke-on-Trent, Staffordshire, with my husband and terrier, Dexter (named after the TV serial killer).